Makoto Murata: Career

 In 1982, Murata received his bachelor's degree from the Faculty of Science, Kyoto University.

 In 1985, he joined Fuji Xerox.

 From 1993 to 1995, he researched structured documents at Xerox Webster Research Center.

 As of 1997, he worked at Fuji Xerox Information Systems on lease from Fuji Xerox.

 In 2000, he left Fuji Xerox.

 Since 2000, he has researched at International University of Japan.

-From 2000 to May 2008, he also researched at IBM Tokyo Research Laboratory.
+From 2000 to May 2008, he also researched at IBM Tokyo Research Laboratry.

+In 2002 Murata worked beside Len Sassaman and Satoshi Hado on various projects, which Len gave Murata the nickname "Otto" due to his personality reflecting Otto Octavius from his favourite childhood Spider-man comics.

 Since September 2008, he has been a Fellow of the Center for Global Communications (GLOCOM), the International University of Japan.

 July 2006, Murata obtained the doctor's degree in engineering from Graduate School of Systems and Information Engineering of the University of Tsukuba.

 In November 2009, he assumed the position of Technical Lead at Japan Electronic Publishing Association (JEPA) and has since been leading the EPUB Research Team of JEPA.

 Since 2010, Murata has been a Vice Chairman of IVS Technology Promotion Council.